yyutong/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `a/AMOUNT c/CATEGORY, c/CATEGORY a/AMOUNT` is also acceptable.

+* Here are the prefix used in our command.
+  *   a/ : amount
+  *   c/ : category
+  *   t/ : date of expenses
+  *   d/ : description for the expenses

 </div>